tomomilove/tomomilove.github.io/blog.md

 At first I thought it might have been something that got stuck between the teeth, but I could never find anything.
 So I think it might have been a chip.
 However, it largely disappeared after a day.
 What happened to it?
 Did the tooth heal (do teeth do that?), or maybe the edge just got sanded down?

 I’m glad it’s gone now, but one thing worries me: Where did the chip come from?
 Will it happen again?
 I didn’t notice when it happened, so perhaps I just bit my teeth during the night?
 That’s unfortunate because it’s not something I can control.
+Is there anything I can do to help prevent it...?

 # 11 July
 ## New domain name, colors, and fonts